 Pizza delivery is a respite from the complications of my teen life.
 No angst driving around Ames.
 I don’t have to act cute to work my tips.
 I’m just relaxed and happy.
 Customers sense I’m a normal kid and reward me for the convenience of dinner being delivered.
 At the end of my shift, I walk into the Hyland house relaxed and smiling.
 The moms think it is entirely due to Dr. Kam.
 The twins are suspicious.
 ‘Gator just expects everyone to be mindlessly happy – he must pick it up from all the cows he milks.

 Following up on Dr. Kam’s session, I call Flo before calling John Boy, to see if she excites my dick just by herself.
 The second she starts missing me and showing how much she likes me, I go to full attention.
 I love being loved.

 John Boy is more complicated.
-Mummy insisted he go to school in the City.
-He refuses to enter the Upper Eastside vs Westside preppy culture wars and enrolled at parochial Regis High School on East 56th Street.
+Mummy has insisted he go to school in the City.
+He refuses to enter the Upper Eastside vs Westside preppy culture wars and is enrolled at parochial Regis High School on East 56th Street.
 He wants to reform his ‘Baptist ways.’
 It worries me that he is having to ask permission to attend the bowling finals.

 “Do I havta com’n back there to fuck you to death so ya wants to come out here?”
 I taunt him.

 “Well, ya best git yer ass out here if’n ya ever wants that ta happen agin.”